skifli/gocc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
-title: ''
+title: '[BUG] '
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

-**Describe the bug**
+## Description of the bug

-A clear and concise description of what the bug is.
+A clear and concise description of the bug, and what it affects.
+Include any error messages you have seen relating to the bug.

-**To Reproduce**
+## Screenshots of any errors

+> **Note** If screenshots are not applicable, remove the above header and this note.

-Steps to reproduce the behavior:
+## Steps to reproduce

+A list of steps to follow to reproduce the error.
+Please remove any extra steps that are not needed, and find the bare minimum that is required to consistently reproduce the bug.
+E.g.,

-1. Compile the attached binary
+* Download the attached **`.go`** file.
-2. Error is shown when compiling for 'windows/

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**System (please complete the following information):**
- - OS: [e.g. iOS]
- - Architecture [e.g. amd64]
- - gocc version [e.g. v1.0.0]

-**Additional context**
-Add any other context about the problem here.
+* Compile it for **`windows/386`** on a host of **`windows/amd64`**.
+* View the error reported.

+## Host OS and architecture

+E.g., **`windows/amd64`**.

+## Any additional context

+> **Note** If additional context is not applicable, remove the above header and this note.